Rab Scott

 Richard "Rab" Scott (14 November 1956 – May 2021) was an English professional darts player who competed in the 1980s.

 Career

-He twice competed in the BDO World Darts Championship but was defeated in the first round by the fellow Englishmen Alan Glazier in 1984 and John Cosnett in 1985.
+Scott twice competed in the BDO World Darts Championship but was defeated in the first round by the fellow Englishmen Alan Glazier in 1984 and John Cosnett in 1985.

-Rab was also registered for Walton in the Essex Men's Superleague.
-Rab quit the BDO in 1985.
+Scott was also registered for Walton in the Essex Men's Superleague.
+Scott quit the BDO in 1985.